osaosemwen/cloudapplication-kubernetes/README.md

 in this repo its version2.

-The second way to roll out update is using "set image":
+# The second way
+To roll out update we use "set image":
 This current image is 1.10.2 from the yaml file. we can change this image using the set image as in this format:

 # format